-adherents and non-partners have an up-to-date control list.
+- Forum to share experiences and good practices in the implementation of MTCR guidelines - Prepares proposals for adoption by the plenary adherents and non-partners have an up-to-date control list.
 One of the most frequent criticisms of the MTCR is the pace at which the control list is updated and the time taken to adopt amendments or additions to the annex to address emerging technologies.10 It can be difficult for all partners to follow technical developments, and the small number of meetings limits the opportunities for in-person discussions among the technical experts on such developments.

-However, the speed of development and absence of technical standards for emerging technologies complicate the design of control list entries that partners could agree on.11 By continuing technical deliberations and the sharing of information and good practices on the implementation of catch-all controls, the partners can implement a certain level of control despite a lack of consensus on amendments or additions to the annex.
+Figure 2.
+The institutional structure of the Missile Technology Control Regime standards for emerging technologies complicate the design of control list entries that partners could agree on.11 By continuing technical deliberations and the sharing of information and good practices on the implementation of catch-all controls, the partners can implement a certain level of control despite a lack of consensus on amendments or additions to the annex.